The Benefits of Parenting Plans

 Parenting plans make the terms of custody clear and straightforward, as every aspect of the children's lives and the parents' time with them are laid out.
 Parenting plans can be very beneficial, as they help you avoid further court battles, provide predictability for the children, and enable everyone involved to know what to expect.

 Additionally, creating a parenting plan gives the control of making both large and small decisions for your children to you and your former partner, rather than a judge who doesn't know your family.
-If you are interested in establishing a parenting plan, a San Diego divorce lawyer from Claery & Green, LLP can explain your options.
+If you are interested in establishing a parenting plan, a San Diego divorce lawyer from Claery & Hammond, LLP can explain your options.

 What is involved in a parenting plan?